ReflectsLight/al-quran.reflectslight.io/packages/typescript/postman/README.md

 ## About

-Postman is a JavaScript library that can download the dependencies of a web page, and afterwards display the web page with all of its dependencies in-place, ready to use.
+Postman is a JavaScript library that can download the dependencies <br>
+of a web page, and afterwards display the web page with all of its <br>
+dependencies in-place, ready to use. <br>

-An example of a dependency could be a font, an image, a script, a stylesheet, a JSON blob, and other formats can be downloaded as plain-text.
+An example of a dependency could be a font, an image, a script, <br> a stylesheet, a JSON blob, and other formats can be downloaded <br>
+as plain-text. <br>

 ## Examples